Promoter Eddie Hearn has predicted Tyson Fury and Anthony Joshua will meet in a UK super-fight double over the next twelve months.

 The Matchroom boss made the statement as number two heavyweight Dillian Whyte patiently awaits his opportunity.

-Whyte was given the backing of the World Boxing Council recently after launching a grievance against the WBC and pointing to the Rules and Regulations.
+Whyte was recently given the backing of the World Boxing Council after launching a grievance against the WBC and pointing to the Rules and Regulations.

-President Mauricio Sulaiman then clarified to WBN that Whyte would face Fury after a third fight between ‘The Gypsy King’ and Deontay Wilder.
+President Mauricio Sulaiman clarified to WBN that Whyte would face Fury after a third fight between ‘The Gypsy King’ and Deontay Wilder.

 That trilogy is set to be completed by February 2021.

-Theoretically, Whyte should then get his shot in the summer of next year.
+Theoretically, Whyte should get his shot in the summer of next year.
 But judging by Hearn’s latest update, the ‘Body Snatcher’ does not feature in the plan.

 “Everybody knows, including AJ and Fury, we would love this to take place in the UK.
 It’s two Brits fighting for the undisputed championship.